vassalo/Jalpc/_posts/2019-11-01-effectiveness-analysis.md

 }
 ```

-Now we get into the machine learning models and techniques:
+Now we get into the definition of machine learning models and techniques.
+By running the following functions, you'll get the measures obtained from the execution of the correspondent models.

 ```R
 ####################################################### Techniques ###################################################################